divakaivan/divakaivan/README.md

  - Learning Kotlin
  - Building Java web services and REST api with Spring Boot
  - Improving Hooks knowledge
+ - Trying to squeeze in making my website for when I start applying for Graduate jobs

 ## Recently finished:
  - Building a full stack web app from Wes Bos